robmclarty/cred/README.md

 A base-line JWT-authenticated API server.

+This is meant to be a starting point/reference for how one might go about architecting an API server using JWTs as the mechanism/transport for authenticated requests.

 A placeholder "resource" model is included to demonstrate how you might want to include some data for your API to serve, and a "user" model is setup to handle the basics of account management.
 The idea is that you would take this